stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

 Spherical chickens in a vacuum.
 Absolutely.
-And it is-- it's an important joke in a way, because what it says is, well, reality is complex and messy, as we've already established, and science helps us understand it, but if science is making accurate predictions that's really what's important, and accurate predictions are, you know, essentially specific to a certain field or a certain test.
+And it is-- it's an important joke in a way, because what it says is, well, reality is complex and messy, as we've already established, and science helps us understand it, but if science is making accurate predictions, that's really what's important, and accurate predictions are, you know, essentially specific to a certain field or a certain test.
 You know, if I say-- well, if I chuck this acid and this alkali into a cup together, I don't need to know what's gonna happen with every single atom inside.
 What I need to know is what's gonna end up in the cup at the end.

 #### TIM